abdulr7mann/hackerEnv/README.md

 - [![Discord](https://user-images.githubusercontent.com/7288322/34429152-141689f8-ecb9-11e7-8003-b5a10a5fcb29.png?label=Join&amp;style=social)](https://discord.gg/pN5dPYu)

 # hackerEnv [![Tweet](https://img.shields.io/twitter/url/http/shields.io.svg?label=Tweet%20it&amp;style=social)](https://twitter.com/intent/tweet?text=hackerEnv%20-%20an%20automation%20tool%20that%20quickly%20and%20easily%20sweep%20ips%20and%20scan%20ports,%20vulnerablities%20and%20exploit%20them%20and%20generates%20a%20report.%20by%20@abdulr7mann%20https://github.com/abdulr7mann/hackerEnv.git&hashtags=security,hacking,redteam,pentester,pentest,kali,kali-linux)
-hackerEnv is an automation tool that quickly and easily sweep IPs and scan ports, vulnerabilities and exploit them and generates a report.
+hackerEnv is an automation tool that quickly and easily sweep IPs and scan ports, vulnerabilities and exploit them.
+Then, it hands you an interactive shell for further testing.
+Also, it generates HTML and docx reports.
 It uses other tools such as nmap, nikto, metasploit and hydra.
 Works in kali-linux-2019.3a and Parrot OS.
 It has some problems in kali-linux-2019.4 still working in fixing them.
 I am adding features and vulnerabilities exploits consistently.
 Also, soon there will be a GUI version.
 This tool was NOT coded by a professional, "I do not know what i am doing".